ayhanmetin/Ecommerce-Cypress-Test-Automation/README.md

 ### Test Cases

-- Faker.js for Login Test
+- Using Faker.js for Login Test
 -